Title IX FAQ

 Do I have to choose either a Title IX process or a law enforcement process?
 Can I do both?
 What if I don’t want to use either process?

 You are always welcome to explore law enforcement and Title IX options when, how, and if you would like.
 Keep in mind that Title IX processes are only available if the person who perpetrated the harm is a member of the College community.
 Law Enforcement officials always encourage individuals who have experienced harm to sit down with an officer to discuss options.
 The law enforcement options are going to vary depending on when and in what jurisdiction the harm took place.

-Do I have to go through Title IX if I want to work with SAS or the police?
+Do I have to go through Title IX if I want to work with the police?

-No. It is very common for individuals to choose to work with Sexual Assault Services, and/or NOVA and local police first before using Title IX resources.
+No. It is very common for individuals to choose to work with local police first before using Title IX resources.

 Do I have to talk to Title IX or report what happened right away or can I wait?

 We know that any form of sex-based discrimination can be a difficult experience.
 You can talk with us at any time no matter when or where the conduct occurred.
 We also want you to remember that after speaking with us and learning about all your options and receiving information about resources, it’s okay if you are not ready to make a decision.
 We will continue to be here for you.

 Who is going to find out?

 The College strongly supports a student’s interest in confidentiality in sexual misconduct cases.
 The College will only disclose information regarding such cases to individuals with responsibility for preparing the College’s response and in accord with local, state, or federal law.